 Our review of this topic is divided into three main sections:

 Of necessity, this can only be a review of the main rules of inheritance law and taxation.
-Every case is different, and family matters are rarely determined by a mere consideration of the legal or fiscal circumstances.
+Every case is different, and family affairs are rarely determined by a mere consideration of the legal or fiscal implications.

-We do not believe you need to spend a fortune to get good advice, and the notes in these pages should stand you in reasonable good stead for many questions.
+We do not believe you need to spend a fortune to get good advice, and the notes in these pages should stand you in reasonably good stead for many questions.

 Nevertheless, make sure you do take advice, at least from a good French notaire, whose professional role is inheritance matters.

-That said, not all notaires are competent to deal with international property owners, and if you consider your circumstances are complicated, or you are not confident of the advice being given by the notaire, then discuss your circumstances with specialist international legal or financial advisors.
+That said, in our experience a surprisingly high number of notaires are not entirely competent to deal with international property owners, and if you consider your circumstances are complicated, or you are not confident of the advice being given by the notaire, then discuss your circumstances with specialist international legal or financial advisors.